-To reach your subscribers at the right time plays a key role in your email open rates.
+Reaching your subscribers at the right time plays a key role in your email open rates.
 You need to send emails when people are awake and more importantly; when their inbox is not flooded with emails.

-Timing your emails to reach the subscribers at the right time can have a huge effect on whether or not they open your emails and on your conversion rate, so you need to think carefully and analyse the best time and day to send your emails out.
+Timing your emails to reach the subscribers at the right time can have a huge effect on whether or not they open your emails and on your conversion rate, so you need to think carefully and analyze the best time and day to send your emails out.

 Apart from timing, you also need to consider how frequently you should send emails.
 Considering the frequency of emails will help you avoid waiting too long between sending emails or, worse, flooding their inbox with too much content that they cannot go through them and consume.